Jan. 6, 2021 Update

 Buncombe County officials continue to take proactive steps to keep our community safe and healthy during the COVID-19 Coronavirus pandemic.

-Under Executive Order 169, current mask mandates and other precautions will remain in place, but new provisions will include:
+Under Executive Order 181, current precautions remain in place, and major changes include:

 - Certain businesses and facilities are ordered to close to the public between 10 p.m. and 5 a.m. (the “Night-Time Public Closure Period”).

 - This includes restaurants (with exceptions for take-out and delivery, as noted below), bars, entertainment venues, parks, museums and aquariums, certain retail establishments, and other businesses and facilities specified below and in the Order.